Flower-F/revitesse-lite/README.md

 cd my-revitesse-app
 git init # To make sure that the husky can work well pnpm i # If you don't have pnpm installed, run: npm install -g pnpm
+# If the UnoCSS extension doesn't work, restart the VSCode
 ```